greenelab/lab-website-template/index.md

 ## Feature

 A _feature_ component, with an image, a heading, markdown text, and an optional image link.
+Useful for your home page, where you want to highlight key points about your lab.

 {% capture text %}
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.